shakna-israel/jcontract/README.md

     double_it('a')

-> luajit: ./jcontract.lua:5: IntRange<TypeViolation>: string is not an integer on argument
+> luajit: ./jcontract.lua:5: IntRange<TypeViolation>: string(a) is not an integer on argument

 	stack traceback:
 		[C]: in function 'assert'